stevenctl/blog/content/tech/triplanar/index.md

 type: tech
 ---

-A handful of people have asked if Godot can support height mapping in combination with triplanar sampling.
-Height mapping is a very cool technique that adds a ton of detail without extra geometry.
+I don't think this is going to be that useful in most games.
+Triplanar mapping is already expensive, and multiplying that by the samples for paralax occlusion mapping is probably a bad idea.

+In my current WFC prototypes, I'm re-using models and rotating them.
+At some point I'll need to handle also transforming the UVs based on the rotation of the tiles' models, but for now triplanar can help me with look development.

+I want to use heightmaps to add details without extra geometry.
 While modern game engines and hardware can handle an insane number of triangles, my workflow for creating models that tile perfectly cannot.

-The reason I'm using triplanar texture coordinates is that I rotate and flip tiles around.
-This could introduce seams unless I do something clever like flipping and rotating UVs around some point.
-I'm also pretty sure that even if I do that, it means I can't scale the UVs arbitrarily.

-While in the [feature
-request](https://github.com/godotengine/godot-proposals/issues/5530) one of the Godot maintainers warns that doing a texture fetch in a loop is already slow, and with a triplanar shader you're multiplying the total number by 3.

-I decided to ignore that advice and see how bad it performed.
-After taking their suggestion to reduce the number of iterations because it won't be noticeable in practice, it didn't cause any FPS drops on my beefy gaming PC.

 The effect is turned up a bit to make it extra apparent int he sample.
 The floor shouldn't be offset so strongly if you want to have a character walk on it.